-Students in this track will obtain a depth of focus in computational coursework, not achieved in the PhD in Cognitive Science general requirements.
-Accordingly, some of the breadth coursework with basic computational courses have been replaced, while aiming to retain the spirit of the breadth requirement.
+The Computational Cognitive Science (CCS) Track is a specialized track within the PhD program in Cognitive Science.
+Students in this track obtain a depth of focus in computational coursework, not achieved in the PhD in Cognitive Science general requirements.
+Accordingly, some of the breadth coursework has been replaced with computational courses, while aiming to retain the spirit of the breadth requirement.

 Students become expert in the area of CCS and are prepared so that they will be competitive in the job market.
 Students take several advanced courses or participate in seminars/lab meetings that the student, in conjunction with their advisory committee, determines to be important for achieving expertise in CCS research and marketplace competitiveness.

 Students develop and understanding of theoretical and experimental approaches to cognitive science that complement and inform computational approaches.
 Students may place out of breadth courses based on prior equivalent coursework or examination.

 Students learn to integrate theory and methods across sub-disciplines through a specially designed integrative course.

 Students complete a research ethics course, which they are encouraged to take in their first year.

 Students attend a spring seminar devoted to professional development.